Why Is My Fig Tree Wilting?

 Newly transplanted fig trees may also wilt briefly as their roots adjust to new soil conditions.
 In these cases, the tree often regains firmness within days or weeks as root function improves.

-When This Can Signal a Real Problem
+When Wilting Can Signal a Real Problem

 Wilting becomes more concerning when it persists for extended periods, worsens over time, or is accompanied by additional symptoms such as leaf drop, discoloration, or dieback.
 Chronic wilting may indicate ongoing root stress, poor drainage, or environmental conditions that consistently exceed the tree's tolerance.